-Many medicines interfere with the effect of warfarin.
-Before starting this medicine, be sure your doctor knows about any prescription, over-the-counter, or herbal supplements you take.
+Many medicines interfere with the effect of blood thinners.
+Before starting these medicines, be sure your doctor knows about any prescription, over-the-counter, or herbal supplements you take.
 In particular, tell your provider about:

-Aspirin or other anti-inflammatory drugs such as ibuprofen (Advil, Motrin, or Nuprin), naproxen (Aleve, naprosyn, Anaprox), ketoprofen (Orudis, Oruvail), or other arthritis medicines
+Aspirin or other anti-inflammatory drugs such as ibuprofen, naproxen, ketoprofen, or other arthritis medicines

 Drugs for depression, cancer HIV (protease inhibitors), diabetes, seizures, gout, high cholesterol, or thyroid replacement

 Vitamins containing vitamin K or herbal products such as ginkgo, Co-Q10, garlic, or St. John's wort

-Note: This information topic may not include all directions, precautions, medical conditions, drug/food interactions, and warnings for this drug.
+Note: This information topic may not include all directions, precautions, medical conditions, drug/food interactions, and warnings for these medicines.
 Check with your doctor, nurse, or pharmacist for any questions you have.